Between the Species

-Between the Species: A Journal for the Study of Philosophy and Animals (formerly Between the Species: A Journal of Ethics and Between the Species: An Online Journal for the Study of Philosophy and Animals, also known as BTS) is a peer reviewed academic journal devoted to philosophical examinations of human relationships with other animals.
+Between the Species: A Journal for the Study of Philosophy and Animals (formerly Between the Species: A Journal of Ethics and Between the Species: An Online Journal for the Study of Philosophy and Animals, also known as BTS) is a peer-reviewed academic journal devoted to philosophical examinations of human relationships with other animals.
 It is, in part, a continuation of Ethics & Animals (E&A), a journal which ran from 1980 to 1984.
 Between the Species was founded as a print journal in 1985, published by the Schweitzer Center of the San Francisco Bay Institute/Congress of Cultures.
 The print version ceased publication in 1996.
 It was revived as an open access online-only journal in 2002.
 It is published by the Philosophy Department and Digital Commons at the California Polytechnic State University; Joseph Lynch is the current editor-in-chief.

 History

 Print

 Between the Species is the name of a fictional journal mentioned in Negavit, a novel by George Abbe.
-A real-world journal by the name was first published from 1971–72.
+A real-world journal by the name was first published from 1971 to 1972.
 This had a small distribution not extending beyond the United States, and most of its contents were works by Abbe.
 The journal was revived, "in modified form", in 1985, with the publication of volume 1, issue 1 of Between the Species, a quarterly scholarly journal of philosophy, also featuring interviews, artwork of various forms, and autobiographies.
 The journal was published by the Schweitzer Center of the San Francisco Bay Institute/Congress of Cultures with funding from the Animal Protection Institute, and was initially edited by Abbe, Steve F. Sapontzis and John Stockwell.
 In its early years, the journal had financial problems and issues were often released late.
 The editors were responsible for much of the production, which was done by hand: Stockwell explained that "In late 1984 [Sapontzis] bought a new ball for his dot-matrix printer, and dedicated part of his sabbatical year to typing out the articles that would appear in BTS.
 These he would print out in three inch wide continuous columns, which I would then cut with scissors and strip into pages, afterwards adding the graphics and titles."
 The journal was primarily distributed to readers who were themselves a part of the animal rights movement.